|

 They support terrorism

-The leaders of black and minority ethnic community and faith groups
+terrorism.
+The leaders of black and minority ethnic community

-have condemned recent terrorist attacks.
-Hundreds of Muslims were
+and faith groups have condemned recent terrorist attacks.
+Hundreds

 Commitment to values of family and religious belief

-white people.
-Asylum seekers are fleeing persecution and terror.
+amongst white people.
+Asylum seekers are fleeing persecution and

-to lose from international terrorism.
-Since the 9/11 and 7/7 atrocities,
+more to lose from international terrorism.
+Since the 9/11 and

 The fear of change is a powerful force.
 Racist groups